Welcome to Part 2 of our “Epic on Pinterest” series!

 Once you’ve verified your website, if you type:

-into your URL bar, you can see what people are pinning directly from your site.
+…into your URL bar, you can see what people are pinning directly from your site.
 Neat, hey?
-Now, go into those pins and say thanks!
+Now, go into those pins and say thank you!

 37. Cross-promote on other social media accounts